The short end of the stick

 "The worst end of the staff", we now say "wrong end of the stick".

 Heywood makes it eminently clear that, in the 16th century, 'the wrong end of the stick' meant the same as 'the worst end of the stick'.
-The meaning of that phrase didn't change, i.e. people didn't start getting the wrong end of the stick in the sense of 'being mistaken', until the mid 19th century.
+The meaning of that phrase didn't change, that is, people didn't start getting the wrong end of the stick in the sense of 'being mistaken', until the mid 19th century.
 The earliest use that I can find of the phrase in that context is in the British political magazine The New Monthly Magazine, 1850:

 "I am so stupid - I am so apt to take things up in a wrong light.
 In fact, I am always getting hold of the wrong end of the stick."